Areas of Study - Brief Definitions

 Graduate Grade Appeals for Programs without Internal Procedures

 An initial grade may be challenged by a student before the beginning of classes of the next full semester.
 Summer term grades must be appealed by the beginning of fall term.
 All petitions must be made first in turn in writing to the instructor, chair, and dean.
-All appeals must be written and demonstrate and document an unusual circumstance that warrants a review of the grade and evidences of the grade s/he believes should have been given by the instructor.
+All appeals must be written and demonstrate and document an unusual circumstance that warrants a review of the grade and evidence of the grade s/he believes should have been given by the instructor.
 The student must include the full and complete grounds for the appeal in the initial appeal.
 Each subsequent appeal must include the previous appeals and responses by university representatives.
 If each of these three in turn denies the appeal, the student may appeal to the university registrar.
 The registrar will convene a subcommittee of the Faculty Academic Affairs Committee who will weigh the appeal.
 The results of this subcommittee’s decision are final.

 While the grade appeal is being considered, a student may attend classes through the first week of the term, which is the add/drop period.
 The student may not attend classes until the appeal is resolved after that first week.
 The university will make every effort to resolve the appeal by the end of that first week.

 If a student considers either a Title IX or an ADA accommodation complaint to be the basis for the grade appeal, the student should start the appeal with the Title IX coordinator or the Office of Accessibility and Accommodations.
 Until a decision is rendered from the appropriate office regarding the complaint, the assigned grade will be changed to an INC, meaning Incomplete.
 A finding in favor of the student may result in an educational plan to address changing the grade.
 A finding denying the appeal will result in the INC being changed to its original grade.
 The student may then complete the appeal process outlined above.
 During the time a grade is reported as an INC, the course will have no impact on GPA or credit hour completion.